ma9y/myWebsite/views/garden/ubuntu/initial-configuration.md

 ```bash
 ip link show
 ```
-- If your Wi-Fi card is recognized, you’ll see wlan0 (or wlp2s0, wlp3s0, etc.).
+**Note:** If your Wi-Fi card is recognized, you’ll see wlan0 (or wlp2s0, wlp3s0, etc.).
 If you don’t see a Wi-Fi device at all, you’ll need to install the driver.

 ### Wi-Fi Driver for MacBook Pro (Retina, 13-inch, Mid 2014)
 MacBook Pro mid-2014 has a Broadcom BCM43xx chip, which needs a proprietary driver.
 Without it, Ubuntu won’t even show a Wi-Fi interface.